 - Actions you took to complete the tasks and finally

 - Results of the actions you took.

-STAR can be applied to both addressing the criteria in your cover letter, as well as answering questions in your interview.
+STAR can be applied to addressing the criteria in your cover letter and answering questions in your interview.

 Prepare for your interview

-If you are progressed to the interview stage, make sure you’re prepared ahead of time.
+If you progress to the interview stage, ensure you’re prepared ahead of time.
 Do your research and practice answering some of the questions you think you’ll be asked.
-Think about the different examples you can use from your previous experience, and how this will benefit Roy Hill to make you successful in the role.
+Think about the different examples you can use from your previous experience and how this will benefit Roy Hill to make you successful in the role.